 Crochet Spectrum Scarf

 The spectrum scarf is one of those scarves where the pattern looks difficult but is extremely simple.
-The pattern repeats easily and depending on you yarn choice, it can look really complicated.
+The pattern repeats easily and depending on your yarn choice, it can look really complicated.
 I used Red Heart Boutique Magical.
-No… I didn’t change colours or yarns, the ball did on it’s own making for an amazing looking scarf.
+No… I didn’t change colours or yarns, the ball did on its own making for an amazing looking scarf.

 Follow Video Tutorial If You Prefer

 Introducing the Spectrum Scarf by Red Heart Yarns.
 I was asked by Red Heart to film a complimentary tutorial that would be free for everyone to use.
 With Red Heart, I get to pick the projects I want to film based on my own excitement and love for the project.
 I chose the Spectrum Scarf due to a few reasons.